-The Patch School's camp program enables students to further their learning and social skills development in a non-school setting.
+The Patch School's camp program enables students to further their learning and social skills development in a nonschool setting.
 This year Grade 2 students will have the opportunity to participate in a 'Day Camp'.
-The children will spend a day at camp and participate in a range of outdoor activities.
+The children will spend a day participating in a range of outdoor/team building activities.
 This experience will prepare students for what to expect at future school camps.